 Do you constantly feel tired but have no idea why?

-If the answer is genuinely no then read on to possibly find out the explanation behind your exhaustion:
+If the answer is genuinely no then read on to possibly find the reason why you have no energy:

 1. Late night use of electronics

 Many of us love to relax after a busy day by using our phones or tablets, but various studies have recently found that using these types of electronics before bedtime can disturb your quality of sleep, even making it more difficult for you to drift off.
 So (although I know this is difficult) try to switch them off at least an hour before you go to bed and get some quality time to relax before going to sleep.

 If you’ve got a healthy balanced diet then this is unlikely, but if your diet is quite poor then there’s a chance you may be giving your body inadequate nourishment.
 This can lead to your body feeling severely drained.
 Make sure you’re eating a well-balanced diet full of vegetables and fruits, lean proteins and complex carbohydrates to keep your body fully nourished.

 3. Lack of sleep

 The most obvious (yet sometimes overlooked) reason for having no energy could be lack of sleep.
 We are all guilty of “burning the candle at both ends”, but that doesn’t mean that it won’t catch up with you.
 It isn’t always possible to get the suggested 8 hours of sleep per night, but where possible, try to get a full night of sleep as you would be surprised how beneficial just a few good nights of sleep per week could be.